 - quick medical documents and statistics retrieval;

 - automated bill creation.

-The Performance Lab team was going to test the latter.
+The Performance Lab team was hired to test the latter.

 There is no better place for a QA solution than Performance Lab.Drop us a line to find out what our team can do for you.

-The customer planned to introduce a new architecture and needed to know, how many servers are required to sustain the maximal system load.
-We had the following goals before us:
+The customer had planned to introduce new architecture and needed to know the number of servers required to sustain the maximal system load.
+We had the following goals: